-It wasn’t easy leaving the comforts and splendor of the Purple C Ranch.
+It wasn’t easy leaving the comforts of the Purple C Ranch.
 We dragged our feet in the morning but the mountains were calling.
 We had a big day ahead with a ton of elevation gain.
 I hoped to make it some 22 miles to a lake but a later than usual start didn’t bode well.

 He invited us to try water from his newest well at Indian springs.
 We didn’t really need water but we just had to open the nozzle and like magic, clean water came out.
 What a treat!
 I wish they were all so easy.
 We got to a cross country portion just as it was starting to get warm.
 We had to go up and over a steep ridge but it was pretty straightforward with minimal bushwhacking.
 There was even a stock trail to follow on the way down.
 But I sweated a ton getting over this obstacle.

 We took an alternate from Tripp Canyon, as the main trail was said to be “almost impassable”.
 The alt mostly followed dirt roads and had water so it was a no-brainer.
 The first road was more of a trail following a water line.
 Ranchers run these lines from springs or wells for miles to deliver water to distant troughs and storage tanks.
 Except this one had split near the source, from which a nice fountain was pouring forth…another easy fill.

 We had lunch at the water, wondering if we could still make it all the way to the lake.
 We were optimistic, so we just brought the usual amount of water for a half day.
 We took a connector trail up to a forest road and that road all the way to the top of West Peak…this was a deviation even from the alt but we wanted some views for our efforts.
 It was a hard uphill walk.
 We’d already gained more then 4,000′ since we started, topping out at 8670′.